griffinbholt/book-of-mormon-hebraisms/docs/parallelism.md

 *   Behold, *my soul is rent* with anguish because of you,
 *   and *my heart is pained*.

+## 1 Nephi 18:18 (Synonymous)

+Because of their grief and much sorrow, and the iniquity of my brethren,
+*   *they were brought near even to be carried out of this time *to meet their God*;
+*   yea, *their grey hairs were about to be brought down to lie low in the dust*;
+*   yea, even *they were near to be cast with sorrow into a watery grave*.

 ## 1 Nephi 19:10 (Extended)

 **Theme:** The Message of Christ and the Messengers